realpython/web-dev-for-data-scientists/lessons/02-flask.md

 1. Strong community.
 1. You can learn A LOT from just reading the source code since it's so well documented.
 1. It's perfect for microservices and RESTful APIs.
-1. It's thr right tool for *some* jobs.
+1. It's the right tool for *some* jobs.

 ## Quick Start